 3 Ways to Lead into the New Year

-Leaders who practice effective reflection not only leverage the opportunities at the end of the year, but they also begin to capitalize on the energy of the new year.
-Like an Olympic sprinter ready in the starting blocks, effective leaders use the lessons learned from the year to springload their teams with eagerness and excitement for the next.
+Leaders who practice effective reflection not only leverage the opportunities at the end of the year but also begin to capitalize on the energy of the new year.
+Like an Olympic sprinter ready in the starting blocks, effective leaders use the lessons learned from the year to spring load their teams with eagerness and excitement for the next.
 Here are three ways to energize and lead into the new year.

 “Our employees are looking to you for inspiration and they’re not getting it from the news headlines.
 Today we need business leaders who inspire their employees, clients, and customers, infusing them with the confidence that in the end, all will be well.”2

 Seek New Opportunities: Use the new year to offer new ideas for company influence and growth.
-Teams are excited for new company ventures, especially when it’s an idea from a team member.
-New opportunities not only generate excitement, but it shows teams that leadership promotes curiosity and thinking outside the box.
-When leaders allow team members to help consider new goal meeting pathways, market opportunities, and campaigns, it sets a pace for other team members to think critically and creatively about their areas and industries.
+Teams are excited about new company ventures, especially when it’s an idea from a team member.
+New opportunities not only generate excitement but shows teams that leadership promotes curiosity and thinking outside the box.
+When leaders allow team members to help consider new goal-meeting pathways, market opportunities, and campaigns, it sets a pace for other team members to think critically and creatively about their areas and industries.